peterdekker/agents-genitive/README.md

 ```

 `--saga_input_dir` should be the place where the Saga corpus was downloaded.
 An `--output_dir` can also be specified, this is `pickles` by default.

+# Authors
+Simulation code written by Peter Dekker (firstname AT firstnamelastname DOT eu), with contributions on corpus extraction by Myrthe Bil.
+The manual annotations of Icelandic and Middle Low German data were performed by Justin Case.